 Part 2: Play Blu-ray on Windows with Windows Media Player Alternative - Free Blu-ray Player

-If you have no desire to download and install Blu-ray plugin for Windows Media Player, why not try a piece of alternative to Windows Media Player to play Blu-ray on Windows successfully?
+If you have no desire to download and install a Blu-ray plugin for Windows Media Player, why not try a piece of alternative to Windows Media Player to play Blu-ray on Windows successfully?
 The Free Blu-ray Player for Windows from Leawo is your perfect choice.
-It includes region free Blu-ray player software, free DVD player software and free HD media player into perfect combination, allowing you to play back Blu-ray/DVD disc, common videos and up to 1080p HD videos smoothly on Windows PC.
+It includes region free Blu-ray player software, free DVD player software and free HD media player into the perfect combination, allowing you to play back Blu-ray/DVD disc, common videos and up to 1080p HD videos smoothly on Windows PC.
 The newest Blu-ray and DVD discs released in the market can be played back as well.
-Leawo Free Blu-ray Player software also comes with advanced audio decoding technologies like Dolby, DTS, AAC, TrueHD, DTS-HD, etc. delivering extraordinary audio effect.
+Leawo Free Blu-ray Player software also comes with advanced audio decoding technologies like Dolby, DTS, AAC, TrueHD, DTS-HD, etc. delivering extraordinary audio effects.

 With Leawo Free Blu-ray Player software, you could easily realize the effect of playing Blu-ray on Windows Media Player, no need to installing Blu-ray plugin for Windows Media Player.
 And you no longer need to ask questions online like "can Windows Media Player play Blu-ray discs" or "how to play Blu-ray on Windows Media Player".
 Leawo Free Blu-ray Player could work as your system's default media player to play any media file smoothly.
 To play Blu-ray with Leawo Free Blu-ray Player, you only need to prepare:

 - Blu-ray recorder drive, either external or internal.